Basinstreet.com, was brought online in 1994 by Dr. Karl Koenig, Ph.D, and is dedicated to the preservation of early jazz

 Early jazz originated as dance music and was influenced both by the existing dance music as well as the orchestras of the late 19th and early 20th century.
 Jazz’s musical heritage was mostly European, which became increasingly influenced by the American Negro music that augmented it.
 The dance orchestra became enlarged from the ‘Quadrille Orchestra’ (violin, flute, clarinet, trumpet & string, bass) into what was called the ‘Society Orchestra’ or ‘String Band — adding trombone, piano, trap drums and later, saxophones.

-Basinstreet.com offers over sixty books on early New Orleans jazz history, presenting information that has been painstakingly researched by Dr. Koenig from previously uncovered areas related to the historic beginnings of jazz.
+Basinstreet.com offers a plethora of books on early New Orleans jazz history, presenting information that has been painstakingly researched by Dr. Koenig from previously uncovered areas related to the historic beginnings of jazz.

 Basinstreet.com strives to provide jazz scholars, historians, and educators with information related to the early history of jazz which may not be readily obtainable through other sources.
 We hope you enjoy your visit, and feel free to email Dr. Koenig with any questions you may have related to early jazz at firstname.lastname@example.org